 - Veigue Lungberg from Tales of Rebirth is the epitome of this trope within the Tales Series.
 How bad is it?
 For one, he is the only character who doesn't have a smiling frame in the skits, and the only time he ever smiled was in one anime cutscene.
 And it was a tiny, very reserved smile.
 His gloominess is even constantly mocked by the other party members, especially Mao.

 - Tytree: If we hang around in a dark place like this, then we're gonna end up gloomy just like Veigue here!Mao: No~, anything but that!Veigue: ...We're leaving this instant.

 - Raidou Kuzunoha the Fourteenth of Raidou Kuzunoha vs. The Soulless Army experiences some rather disturbing events with a perfectly straight face, which make the few moments when he is visibly shocked/distressed more emotional for the player (this player, at least) than they normally would be.
 (And it makes the game over scene much more frightening when one takes into account how terrified he is.)
 Also, no matter how joyous the music or visuals, his oh-so-tiny smile at the end drove the feeling of victory home (as if visually whispering I won...).
 Not bad for a silent protagonist.

 - Gears of War's Marcus Fenix has only one emotion: varying degrees of annoyance at everything.
-The most emotion one can usually get out of a senior as shell-shocked as he is is a growl of rage.
+The most emotion one can usually get out of a Shell-Shocked Veteran like him is a growl of rage.

 - That stoicism is played brilliantly in Gears 2, as the few rare instances where he shows an emotion other than anger are made all the more powerful.
 Particularly potent is the brief flicker of pain he shows when Dom finds and has to Mercy Kill Maria.